As we have seen, pairs provide a primitive “glue” that we can use to

 Lisp dialects has been dissipated in arguments that are literally over nothing:

-be an ordinary name?
-Should the value of nil
+Should nil be an ordinary name?
+Should the value of nil be a

 an ordinary name, which we use in this section as a variable whose value is the